-Under Report (Solution), select the type of report you want to generate.
-It can be a brief, intermediate, or complete report, depending the level of details you want.
+Under Report (I), select the type of report you want to generate.
+It can be a brief, intermediate, or complete report, depending the level of detail you want.

-Description of the built-in report types is in Reports and Presentations in the COMSOL Multiphysics Reference Manual.
+A description of the built-in report types is included in the COMSOL Multiphysics Reference Manual, under Reports and Presentations.